 6.1.
-The Director may vary or waive any late return fee or other charge, or may substitute an alternative sanction, on an appeal in writing to the Director.
+The Director may vary or waive any late return fee or other charge, or may substitute an alternative sanction, on application in writing to the Director.

 6.2.
-Appeals against policies and practices may be made in writing to the Director.
+Appeals against policies and practices may be made in writing to the Director (see Student Appeals Policy).